Abarim Publications' online Biblical Greek Dictionary

 Life, as based on DNA, obviously operates the same way (hence different textures in various organs, all based on the individual interpretations of the identical genetic code within the heart of all cells), and God's promise to mankind is that some day our society will no longer be a gridlocked machine but a living social organism.

-The noun τεκτων (tekton) denotes an artisan, and particularly someone who produces items by assembling existing materials.
+The noun τεκτων (tekton) denotes an artisan, or rather: a joiner or producer; someone who produces items by assembling existing materials.
 In the building industry, such an assembler would most often be assembling wooden items, so our word is mostly associated to carpenters and joiners who built scaffolding, floors and furniture to dwell in and on, but it just as well described someone who puzzled factual observations into a theory to believe in and work with.
 Isaiah obviously plays with this striking metaphor, as he depicts a skillful carpenter who selects a rot-free tree to create a wobble-free idol (Isaiah 40:20).

 In Greek literature, our word τεκτων (tekton) is often used juxtaposed with: